 Screenflow is an app that can simultaneously record your screen and your computer audio at the same time.

 Allows you to record your voice and slides at the same time.

 Many people find easy to use.

-QuickTime is my method of choice.
-I like it because I prefer to record the screenflow first and then bring in audio recorded from an external mic in later.
+Consider recording the screenflow first and then bring in audio recorded from an external mic in later.

 You can also see your Keynote program while using QuickTime.
 All you have to do is enter the program and then select File > New Screen Recording.
 You can select the entire screen instead of cropping because you’ve already formatted the screen correctly.